aws-samples/aws-appsync-resolver-samples/examples/cloudformation/todo-api-pipeline-cfn/README.md

 }
 ```

-The [resolvers](./resolvers/) folder contains the code for the  resolvers.
+The [functions](./functions/) folder contains the code for the AppSync functions, while the [resolvers](./resolvers/) folder contains the code for the pipeline resolvers.
+The resolvers in this API do not implement any before or after business logic, and the same code is use for all resolvers.

 ## Deploy the stack